Salisbury Cathedral School

-Salisbury Cathedral School is a co-educational independent school in Salisbury, Wiltshire, England, which was founded in 1091 by Saint Osmund.
+Salisbury Cathedral School is a co-educational private school in Salisbury, Wiltshire, England, which was founded in 1091 by Saint Osmund.
 The choristers of Salisbury Cathedral are educated at the school.

 History

-The school was founded in 1091 at Old Sarum by Saint Osmund, the Bishop of Old Sarum and Earl of Dorset, who was recognised for his good works when he was canonised several hundred years later in 1456.
+The school was founded in 1091 at Old Sarum by Saint Osmund, the Bishop of Salisbury and Earl of Dorset, who was canonised in 1456.
 Osmund was born in Normandy and was a first cousin of William the Conqueror, King of England: William's father, Robert the Magnificent, Duke of Normandy, was the brother of Isabella, Countess of Séez, the mother of Osmund.

 The first notable pupil of the school was John of Salisbury, who served Archbishop Thomas Becket until the latter was murdered in 1170.
-John was quoted by Queen Eleanor of Aquitaine.

-Originally, the school would have been housed near the cathedral at Old Sarum.
-At the start of the 13th century the centre of the Diocese of Salisbury was moved from Old Sarum to its present site, and the choristers would then have lodged with various canons in the new Cathedral Close.
-After 1319, a house was built in The Close to accommodate the school (known as 'The Choristers' House'), and the school remained here for the next 300 years.
+In the 12th century, the school was no doubt housed near the cathedral at Old Sarum.
+At the start of the 13th century, the centre of the Diocese of Salisbury was moved from Old Sarum to its present site, and the choristers must have lodged with canons in the new Cathedral Close.
+After 1319, a house was built in the Close to accommodate the school (known as 'The Choristers' House'), and the school remained here for the next 300 years.
 The choristers were educated in the Chancellor's Grammar School nearby.

+In 1335, most of the students of the College of the Valley Scholars near the cathedral transferred to Salisbury Hall, Oxford, and after that the College was "practically a nursery for a few scholars attending the Cathedral Grammar School" until the Reformation, when it was dissolved.

 In 1714, the school moved to a new School House built for it on the northwest side of The Close.
+This became known as Wren Hall.
+The house connected to it, Braybrooke House, was the home of the Chancellor's Grammar School.

+In 1818, as reported by Nicholas Carlisle, the school was known as the Close School, distinguishing it from the City School.
+He understood that it had been founded by Bishop Herbert Poore.

+In 1847, Bishop Hamilton combined the Cathedral School, or Choristers' School, with the Chancellor's Grammar School, and the school was thereafter known as the Cathedral School.

-This became known as Wren Hall which, with the house connected to it (Braybrooke House), acted as the centre of the school campus until the middle of the 20th century.
-As this site could not keep pace with the growing number of pupils, the school was relocated in 1946/47 to the former Bishop's Palace in the grounds of the cathedral.
+As the site in the Close could not keep pace with the growing number of pupils, in 1946 the school was relocated to the former Bishop's Palace in the grounds of the cathedral.
 The building is designated as Grade I listed by English Heritage.

 In 1987, the first girls were admitted.
 The cathedral became the first in England to have female choristers when it opened its choristership programme to girls in 1991.

 A library partly funded by the former bookshop chain Ottakar's was opened in October 2002.
 Two members of the Heneage family, who owned the company, were former pupils.